Updated: Aug 20, 2021

-Financial planning is a process of meeting your life goals through proper management of your finances.
-Life goals can be buying your dream home, funding your children’s education, a dream vacation, buying your dream car, building retirement corpus etc. It is a six step process starting with collection and evaluation of data, identifying life goals, formulating a plan of action to meet those goals, implementing the plan and periodic review of the same.
+Financial planning is the process of meeting your life goals through proper management of your finances.
+Life goals can be buying your dream home, funding your children's education, a dream vacation, buying your dream car, building a retirement corpus, etc. It is a six-step process starting with collection and evaluation of data, identifying life goals, formulating a plan of action to meet those goals, implementing the plan, and periodic review of the same.

-“Give me six hours to chop down a tree and I will spend first four hours sharpening the axe”– Abraham Lincoln
+"Give me six hours to chop down a tree and I will spend first four hours sharpening the axe"

 The answer is yes.
 You can do your own financial planning provided you have the necessary skill sets and expertise in certain areas of finance.
 You should be able to judge your own risk appetite and be able to manage your investment portfolio to meet your requirements.

-You may want to do things on your own, but sometimes seeking help of a professional financial planner/ advisor has it’s own advantages.
-A professional financial planner is either a Certified Financial Planner (CFPCM) who is certified by Financial Planning Standards Board India (FPSB) or a Registered Investment Advisor (RIA) registered with SEBI.
+You may want to do things on your own, but sometimes seeking the help of a professional financial planner/ advisor has its own advantages.
+A professional financial planner is either a Certified Financial Planner (CFP) who is certified by Financial Planning Standards Board India (FPSB) or a Registered Investment Advisor (RIA) registered with SEBI.

 A professional being an outsider will be able to evaluate the situation without any prejudices and personal biases you may have.
 He will be objective in his decisions.

-A professional financial planner who interacts with markets and client’s financial behaviour day in and day out, is better placed to handle the market volatility and your financial behaviour.
-Also, he is trained and experienced to custom build a portfolio suited to your risk appetite and expected returns based on your goal time frames.
+A professional financial planner who interacts with markets and client's financial behaviour day in and day out is better placed to handle the market volatility and your financial behaviour.
+Also, he is trained and experienced in custom building a portfolio suited to your risk appetite and expected returns based on your goal time frames.

-Since, you are at the focal point of the financial planning, it is very important that you participate in the entire process whole heartedly.
+Since you are at the focal point of financial planning, it is very important that you participate in the entire process wholeheartedly.
 No financial plan can be a success without your participation.
-A few things that you must keep in mind are as follows: –
+A few things that you must keep in mind are as follows: -

-- Define Quantifiable Goals : – Which means the goal defined should be measurable in terms of cost and time.
-For example you want to buy an apartment.
-You must be able to define the amount that is required in today’s terms and the time i.e. no. of years that you have to meet the goal.
+Define Quantifiable Goals: - This means the goal defined should be measurable in terms of cost and time.
+For example, you want to buy an apartment.
+You must be able to define the amount that is required in today's terms and the time i.e. no. of years that you have to meet the goal.

-- Have Realistic Expectations : – You must not have too high expectations on returns from your investment.
-Being realistic with the expected returns will help you take right decisions w.r.t your investments.
+Have Realistic Expectations: - You must not have too high expectations on returns from your investment.
+Being realistic with the expected returns will help you make the right decisions w.r.t your investments.
 It will also help you avoid any disappointments.

-- Periodic Review : – Personal finance is essentially dynamic in nature.
-Hence, you must carry out periodic review of the plan.
-It not only ensures that things are moving in the right direction, but also gives a heads up in case the plan is off track.
+Periodic Review: - Personal finance is essentially dynamic in nature.
+Hence, you must carry out a periodic review of the plan.
+It not only ensures that things are moving in the right direction but also gives a heads up in case the plan is off track.
 This enables you to take timely corrective measures for a course correction.
-This will ensure timely realisation of your life goals providing you the happiness, safety and security that you need the most.
+This will ensure timely realisation of your life goals providing you with the happiness, safety and security that you need the most.